 Games and Game Design Club will be resuming in-person meetings this year.
 Our first meeting will be held on Thursday, September 30, from 2:50-4:00 p.m. in Room 214.
 We will also be continuing the virtual component of the club through Discord and will allow students to attend virtually.
 Please email email Mr. White for details!

 Garden Club meets roughly once a month, typically towards the beginning of each month from 3-3:50 p.m. in room 190.
 Students learn about plants, gardening, ecosystems and more.
 Students spend time in the greenhouse planting, transplanting and maintaining a variety of vegetables and flowers.
 For more information please contact Mr. Ryan.

-The Gay-Straight Alliance (GSA) usually meets on Thursdays in room 211 from 3:10-4:10 p.m.
+The Gender and Sexualities Alliance (GSA) usually meets on Thursdays in room 211 from 3:10-4:10 p.m.
 At the GSA club, students have discussions, plan events, support community events, and develop materials for awareness and acceptance.
 Students also prepare to present at state and local conferences on tolerance of differences and participate in community building exercises.
-For more information, contact Dr. Lee.
+For more information, contact Dr. Lee or Ms. Brown.

 German Club meets approximately twice a month, on Tuesdays or Thursdays, in room 233 from 2:55-3:45 p.m.
 Students learn about Germany and German culture, eat German food, watch films and TV shows in German (with English subtitles), watch German music videos, play trivia and board games from Germany, and create craft projects.